Learning Paths & Practical Tools

 Menstrual Health is a Human Right

-UNFPA and WHO state that access to menstrual products, hygiene facilities, and education is essential for gender equality and dignity.
+Access to menstrual products, clean toilets, and education is essential for dignity and equality.

 1 / 5